 Yes as per the Indian Trade Mark Law, 3-D marks or Three Dimensional marks can be registered in India.

-Yes, Sound Marks can be registered in India under the Trade Mark Rules, 2017 as it has to be submitted in the MP3 format not exceeding 30 seconds length recorded on a medium which allows for easy and clearly audible replaying accompanied with a graphical representation of its notations.
+Yes, Sound Marks can be registered in India under the Trade Mark Rules, 2017 and it has to be submitted in the MP3 format not exceeding 30 seconds length recorded on a medium which allows for easy and clearly audible replaying accompanied with a graphical representation of its notations.

 Yes, Domain Names can be considered to be Trade Mark or Service Mark.
 If it is merely used to indicate the URL or address at which a web site may be found, such use is not sufficient.
 It must be used as a source identifier for the Goods or Services.